OceanSTARLab/Hybrid-DOT/README.md

 ## Description

-Please find the 3DSSF dataset [here].
+Please find the 3DSSF dataset [here](https://drive.google.com/file/d/1mDZ29nNAQso_4TWC1N1bAjJc3rls8OSR/view?usp=drive_link).
 For model evaluation, you can either train a new model or use the pre-trained model available at [here](https://drive.google.com/file/d/15P59cckEFyhxVtwhUn3vCF7IbMz7cCae/view?usp=drive_link).
+Put the 3DSSF data in './data/' and the checkpoint in './ckpt/'.

 ## Usage